 Humidity: The optimum humidity for wine is 70-75%.
-This is especially important with the natural cork used to cork/seal the bottle of wine.
-Proper humidity keeps the cork from drying out.
+The proper humidity is especially important with the natural cork used to cork/seal a bottle of wine.
+The proper humidity keeps the cork from drying out.
 If the cork is dry, it will allow air into the bottle that can cause the wine to spoil or oxidize.

-Dramatic temperature swings such as repeatedly transferring a wine from a warm room to a cool refrigerator can also cause adverse chemical reactions in the wine that may lead to a variety of wine faults.
-It’s recommended that wine be kept at a constant temperature between 50 and 59 degrees F. The most ideal temperature for the storage and/or aging of wine is 52 degrees F.
+Dramatic temperature swings such as repeatedly transferring wine from a warm room to a cool refrigerator can also cause adverse chemical reactions in the wine that may lead to a variety of wine faults.
+It’s recommended that all wines should be kept at a constant temperature between 50° and 59° F. The ideal temperature for the storage and/or aging of wine is 52° F.

 Moving or Vibration: Moving wine often will hasten the aging process.
 Therefore, place the wine in a location where it will not be moved and leave it there until you’re ready to consume the wine.

-Storage: For the everyday wine drinker, always locate a cool dark place to store your wine.
-Place it tilted on it’s side and leave it there until you’re ready to imbibe.
+Storage: For the everyday wine drinker, always locate a cool, dark place to store your wine.
+Place it tilted on its side.
+Leave it there until you’re ready to imbibe.
 If you can, buy a small wine refrigerator or chiller, which will allow you to store your wine at the proper temperature, humidity and will prevent the wine from being moved until ready for use.
 These wine refrigerators/chillers are more readily available at very reasonable prices and worth the investment if you have a stock of wine on hand.

 I do hope you found this information helpful and useful.

 What has been your experience with storing wine?
 How and where do you store your wine?
 I would love to hear your thoughts.